 Fortunately, you can learn a tremendous amount about a car without spending a dime.
 All you need is an internet connection and the right websites.

-So, always check NHTSA’s recalls webpage before buying a vehicle.
-Simply enter the vehicle identification number (VIN), and NHTSA will tell you about any vehicle safety recalls that:
+So, always check the NHTSA’s recalls webpage before buying a vehicle.
+Simply enter the vehicle identification number (VIN), and NHTSA will tell you about any vehicle safety recalls for the vehicle that:

 - Are incomplete.

 - Were conducted over the past 15 years.

 - Were conducted by major light automakers, including motorcycle manufacturers.

 The National Insurance Crime Bureau (NICB) is a nonprofit organization dedicated to fighting insurance fraud.

 The organization provides its VINCheck service to help the public determine whether a vehicle has been reported stolen but not recovered or whether it has been reported as a salvage vehicle by the insurance companies that work with NICB.
 Just enter a VIN to use the service.